tridoxx/soft-brightness-plus/README.md

 - To build the extension zip files, run: `ninja -C build extension.zip`, the extension will be found under `build/extension.zip`.

 ## Changelog
+### Version 44

+#### sept 29, 2025

+- In Version 44, Removed usage of Clutter.CursorTracker.set_pointer_visible(), which no longer exists in GNOME Shell 45+ (especially under Wayland).
+  The extension previously attempted to hide the system cursor to enable "mouse cloning", but since the API was removed upstream, this functionality caused runtime errors (TypeError: set_pointer_visible is not a function).
+  As a result, cursor hiding/cloning is now disabled.
+Brightness control via overlay continues to work as expected on GNOME 49.

 ### Version 43
 #### April 30, 2025